GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-vpc-sc/README.md

 One more feature this setup provides out of the box to reduce toil, is semi-automatic resource discovery and management of perimeter membership via Cloud Asset Inventory.

-The feature requires this stage to be run every time new projects are created, so it is mainly meant for simple installation where project churn is low and the organization is fairly stable.
-For large installations direct perimeter inclusion at creation via the project factory is probably a better choice.
+This is only supported for the `default` perimeters, and requires this stage to be run every time new projects are created.
+It is mainly meant for simple installations where project churn is low and the organization is fairly stable.
+For large installations, direct perimeter inclusion of projects at creation time via the project factory is probably a better choice.

 Resource discovery can be configured (or turned off if needed) via the `resource_discovery` variable.